roots/docs/acorn/error-handling.md

 ---
-description: Acorn automatically registers an exception handler, which is passed to whoops in the browser.
+description: Acorn automatically handles logging and rendering thrown exceptions in dev.
+Logs default to the the `storage/logs` folder.
 ---

 # Error Handling